-To bridge these capacity gaps and meet EPE's RPS obligations, EPE's robust modeling process points to strategically procuring a mix of solar, wind, and battery storage.
-The charts below (Figures 1 through 4) visually represent the planned resource additions for each modeled scenario, with the aggregated totals summarized in the subsequent table.
+To bridge these capacity gaps and meet EPE's RPS obligations, EPE's robust modeling process points to strategically procuring a mix of renewable energy resources (i.e., solar, wind) and dispatchable BESS.
+The charts below (Figures 3 through 6) visually represent the planned resource additions for each modeled scenario, with the aggregated totals summarized in the subsequent table.

-Figure 1: Resource Additions under Conservative Base Load Forecast
+Figure 3: Resource Additions under Conservative Base Load Forecast

-This graph illustrates the steady, consistent build-out of new resources required to meet demand and RPS targets under EPE's most conservative load projections.
-There is a significant initial ramp-up of solar and storage to address immediate needs.
+This graph illustrates the steady, consistent build-out of new renewable energy resources and dispatchable BESS required to meet demand and RPS targets under EPE's most conservative load projections.
+Although, there is a significant initial ramp-up of solar and storage to address immediate needs, it is worth noting these results are based on generic cost assumptions.
+The results from a competitive procurement may provide a more balanced selection between wind and solar.

-Figure 2: Resource Additions under High Electrification Load Forecast
+Figure 4: Resource Additions under High Electrification Load Forecast

-As depicted in Figure 2, the higher growth trajectory of the High Electrification Load Forecast necessitates an accelerated and larger scale of resource deployment.
+As depicted in Figure 4, the higher growth trajectory of the High Electrification Load Forecast necessitates an accelerated and larger scale of resource deployment.
 This scenario shows an increased rate of additions across all three resource types, particularly in the later years of the planning horizon, to keep pace with the more aggressive demand growth.

-Figure 3: Resource Additions under Additional Large Load Customers Load Forecast
+Figure 5: Resource Additions under Additional Large Load Customers Load Forecast

-Figure 3 demonstrates the most aggressive resource build-out.
-Under the Additional Large Load Customers Load Forecast, the need for new capacity and energy is significantly higher, leading to the most substantial and rapid deployment of solar, wind, and battery storage across the planning period.
+Figure 5 demonstrates the most aggressive resource build-out.
+Under the Additional Large Load Customers Load Forecast, the need for new capacity and energy is significantly higher, leading to the most substantial and rapid deployment of solar, wind, and BESS across the planning period.

 This highlights the importance of timely procurement and development under high-growth conditions.

-Figure 4: Aggregate Resource Additions for New Mexico
+Figure 6: Aggregate Resource Additions for New Mexico

 Resource Type By 2030 By 2045

-Solar 24 MW to 437 MW 387 MW to 1,209 MW

-Wind 4 MW to 25 MW 85 MW to 120 MW
+Renewable 28 MW to 462 MW 472 MW to 1,329 MW

 Storage 142 MW to 705 MW 372 MW to 863 MW

-These new solar and wind resources are projected to deliver substantial renewable energy to our New Mexico retail customers:
+These new renewable energy resources are projected to deliver substantial renewable energy to our New Mexico retail customers: